Sakethvajrala/Calhacks/README.md

 # Real(i)tor: a smarter way to inspect and valuate properties.

+## Inspiration
+One of our team members, Saketh, noticed that first-time homebuyers often struggle to really understand what they’re looking at when touring homes.
+Things like cracks in the floor, stains on the ceiling, or uneven surfaces can be easy to miss, but they add up.
+While inspection services exist, they’re still mostly manual and can be expensive or time consuming.
+On top of that, the buying process itself can feel overwhelming since most people don’t even know what to ask or where to start.
+That’s what inspired us to build something that actually empowers buyers and brings fresh innovation to an industry that hasn’t changed much in decades.
+Companies like Inspectify, a YC backed startup, have made strides by connecting inspectors and clients online, but we want to take it further by creating an automated, intelligent solution that helps buyers spot problems instantly and feel more confident about one of the biggest decisions of their lives.

 ## What it does
 Imagine a homebuyer walking through a property.
 Instead of wandering around unsure of what to look for or waiting days for a manual inspection, they can simply turn on Real(i)tor.
 As they move through the home, Real(i)tor’s technology automatically detects potential issues like cracks in the walls, ceiling stains, or uneven floors, and logs them in real time.
 At the end of the tour, the buyer instantly receives a detailed “Property Report” that highlights everything the system found.
 Through Real(i)tor’s full-stack app, users can review each issue with photos, descriptions, and estimated severity, helping them make smarter, more confident decisions before ever calling an inspector.
 ## How we built it